PacktPublishing/Hands-On-Natural-Language-Processing-with-PyTorch-1.x/README.md

 With the following software and hardware list you can run all code files present in the book (Chapter 2 - 8).

+## Errata

+* Page 104: The github link provided in Technical requirements section is incorrect.
+The correct link is as follows: https://github.com/PacktPublishing/Hands-On-Natural-Language-Processing-with-PyTorch-1.x/tree/master/Chapter05.

 ### Software and Hardware List

 | Chapter  | Software required                                                                    |  OS required                        |